 Even without those problems, the high market valuation alone indicates that forward returns are likely to be poor.
 Adding those things on top of it paints an even more stressful picture.

-I’m not saying we won’t get growth over the next two decades, but it’s pretty clear that returns likely won’t be great.
+I’m not saying we won’t get growth over the next decade or so, but it’s likely that returns won’t be great.

 Bonds won’t save us this time